Saji from Kumbalangi Nights and Mental Health

 Saji from Kumbalangi Nights gave some major mental health goals

 This scene speaks volumes about mental health.
 Things may go wrong in life but there is always a way out.
-Seeking professional help can do wonders in your life and with supportive family and friends, beautiful and content life is not impossible.
+Seeking professional help can do wonders in your life and with supportive family and friends, beautiful and happy life is not impossible.

 So successful, so much money and fame, and still depressed?
-This question asked by several people all over the internet about actor Sushant Singh’s Rajput’s untimely demise itself is proof that the whereabouts of depression is still an alien concept to many in this country.
+This question asked by several people all over the internet about actor Sushant Singh’s Rajput’s untimely demise itself is proof that the whereabouts of depression are still an alien concept to many in this country.
 It is important to understand that materialistic pleasure has nothing to do with mental well-being.

 Sometimes the ransom riches fail to fill the constant void in the mind and fail to remind us that we are not worthless and deserve to lead a good life.